yuleifan/CURB-65Score/README.md

 # CURB-65Score

-need: Python 3.9.13, nodejs and mongoDB already installed in your machine
+Required: Python 3.9.13, nodejs and mongoDB already installed in your machine

 Steps:

-At backend, use the FASTAPI
+At backend, use the FASTAPI and mongoDB database
   1. python3 -m venv env
   2. pip install -r requirements.txt
   3. uvicorn main:app --reload